 We’re going to Turkmenistan, the most secretive country in Central Asia!
 A country where national TV stations only broadcast good news and where smoking, beards and unwashed cars are prohibited.
 A country with a Ministry of Horses and airconditioned bus stops.
 With no more than a few thousand tourists a year and a handful of daily flights to Ashgabat, there is much to be discovered in Turkmenistan.

-To complete your culture shock, there’s the opportunity to meet the Turkmen people themselves.
-During the traditional spring festival Nowruz, as well as in remote villages in the Kopet Dag mountains.
+To complete your culture shock, there’s the opportunity to meet the Turkmen people themselves during the traditional spring festival Nowruz.
 Marveling at their beautiful dresses and warm sheepskin hats in this desert country is nice.
 Discussing their nomadic traditions, bride robbery and the importance of Melon Day to desert dwellers is even more interesting.

-- international flight Amsterdam – Frankfurt or Istanbul – Ashgabat
+- international flight Amsterdam – Istanbul – Ashgabat

 - all excursions and entry fees